Are you tired of hearing conflicting information about nutrition every time you open up Facebook or read a news article?

 4. Avoid low-fat diets for weight loss

-Unfortunately, this low-fat diet is promoted heavily by doctors and nutritionist alike, despite the fact that it has been shown in many studies to be inferior to low carb diets for weight loss (4) and has very little to no effect on heart disease (5).
+Unfortunately, this low-fat diet is promoted heavily by doctors and nutritionists alike, despite the fact that it has been shown in many studies to be inferior to low-carb diets for weight loss (4) and has very little to no effect on heart disease (5).

 5. Eating a low glycemic load, anti-inflammatory diet with healthy fats and no added sugar or refined grains can help you with many different medical conditions…

-I’m always amazed at what diet alone can do for my patients.
+I’m always amazed at what diet alone can do for patients.